Diogo-Paulico/FCT-VPN/README.md

   * Accept pop-ups from this website
   * When a new window pops up, return to the installastion window, press Enter and follow the instructions presented

+You can delete the installation file after the computer reboots.

 ## Manual Installation

 ### Java